3 Key Steps To Starting A Diversity And Inclusion Program In The Workplace

 Diversity leads to company growth

-Diversity can also have positive impact on a company’s financial bottom line.
-Businesses that are diverse tend to perform significantly better than those who are not.
+Diversity can also have a positive impact on a company’s financial bottom line.
+Businesses that are diverse tend to perform significantly better than those that are not.
 McKinsey estimates that companies that have both gender and ethnic diversity can financially perform up to 25% better than the national median.

-So let’s explore how to create an effective diversity and inclusion program that works for all members of an organization and gets results.
+So let’s explore how to create an effective DEI program that works for all members of an organization and gets results.

 Step 1: Collect the Data